as-ideas/DeepForcedAligner/README.md

 - **Polyglot:** By design, the DFA is language-agnostic and can align charater or phonemes.
 - **Robustness:** Alignment has a high tolerance for text errors and special (silent) characters.
 - **Convenience:** Easy installation with no extra dependencies.
 You can provide your own data in the standard LJSpeech format with no extra preprocessing (such as phoneme mappings etc.).

+The approach is based on training a simple speech recognition model with CTC loss on mel spectrograms extracted from the wav files.

 ## Installation

 Running on Python >=3.6